awez/amirrajan.github.com/a-dark-room/index.md

 **Jul 11, 2013: Realization That I Enjoy Helping Others Break Down Barriers**

-I Did another presentation on ASP.NET MVC web development using the dynamic capabilities of C#.
+I did another presentation on ASP.NET MVC web development using the dynamic capabilities of C#.
 I'd say that this Dallas .Net User Group presentation was the best presentation I've ever done.
 The turnout was huge (120+ people).
 I was presenting on ideas I cared about.
 I was trying to break down barriers for developers, and share techniques/workflows to development that just simply aren't practiced on the .Net stack.
-I hope I showed enough good things about fast feedback loops (out of proc build and deploys, fast test feedback), and low friction workflows (command line centric actions)... the Visual Studio IDE and Microsoft created frameworks... just don't seem to value these ideas as much.
-I see it more now given all the work I've now done using NodeJS, JavaScript, Rails, and RubyMotion.
+I hope I showed enough good things about fast feedback loops (out of proc build and deploys, fast test feedback), and low friction workflows (command line centric actions).
+I see the importance of these things given all the work I've now done using NodeJS, JavaScript, Rails, and (now) RubyMotion.

 **Jul 12, 2013: The First Road Block in Developing A Dark Room**

 I hit my first road block.
 When I reached out to Michael about porting the game to iOS, I actually hadn't finished playing the web version.
 I never bought the compass to set out onto the Dusty Path.
 I thought I was making extremely good progress, but then I saw the complexity of the outside world.
-The economy management part of the game that I had been coding on, was just the tip of the iceberg.
+The economy management part of the game, that I had been coding on, was just the tip of the iceberg.

 The Dusty Path was really hard to fit on a small screen.
 It took me 10 days to figure out how to approach the next part of the game.
 I made tiny sample apps and tried different variations of pinch and zoom techniques, scrolling techniques, "follow the player" techniques, and skeuomorphic stuff.
 Before this day I thought I was so close to finishing the implementation of game....